Sightseeing in Split - Diocletian's Palace

 The Cathedral of Saint Domnius (Sveti Duje)

 The Cathedral of St Domnius (Katedrala Sveti Duje) is on the eastern side of the Peristyle.
-Originally built – at the same time as the palace – as a mausoleum for Emperor Diocletion (who died in 313 AD), his remains vanished a few centuries later.
+Originally built – at the same time as the palace – as a mausoleum for Emperor Diocletian (who died in 313 AD), his remains vanished a few centuries later.
 In the 7th century, those who had fled to nearby Salona (Solin) after it was attacked turned the mausoleum into a cathedral – and placed in it the bones of their Bishop, Domnius, whose execution had been ordered by Diocletian himself.

 Sightseeing in Split - Belltower